sogaiu/janternals/compile/janet.md

 ```

 The "type" (or "tag") of a `Janet` value is stored in the upper (17) bits while the "value" (or "payload") is stored in the rest of the (47) bits.
 64 bits = 17 bits + 47 bits.

+Note that since some of the bits are used for tagging, less than 64 bits are available for expressing values.

 ---